Beethoven & Rachmaninoff Program Notes

 Ludwig van Beethoven

-Concerto for Piano & Orchestra No. 2 in B-flat major, Op.
-19
+Concerto for Piano & Orchestra No. 1 in C major, Op.
+15

 Ludwig van Beethoven was born in Bonn in 1770 and died in Vienna in 1827.
-The history of this concerto’s composition and first performance is a matter of conjecture: at present it seems to have been composed in 1790 and possibly played in Vienna that year; it was revised several times and likely performed in Vienna in 1795.
-It was again revised before its publication in 1801.
-The score calls for solo piano, flute, 2 oboes, 2 bassoons, 2 horns, and strings.
+Though we can’t be sure, he seems to have composed this concerto in 1795; it also seems likely that the first performance was in Vienna the same year.
+The score calls for solo piano, flute, 2 oboes, 2 clarinets, 2 bassoons, 2 horns, 2 trumpets, timpani, and strings.

 The Bells, Op.
 35